ravihansa3000/Puppet-Vagrant-Hiera/README.md

 ## How to use

-1. Clone puppet vagrant git repository:
+1. Clone puppet vagrant git repository and consider this path in local machine as puppet-vagrant-home:

     ````
     git clone https://github.com/imesh/puppet-vagrant.git